tejasarackal/data-cleansing-project/README.md

 # data-cleansing-project
-This repo is made for the submission of the data science course - getting and cleaning data course
+This repo is made for the submission of the data science course - getting and cleaning data

 The R script called run_analysis.R does the following :